Boost Traffic and Leads with Programmatic SEO

 Seeking comprehensive and valuable information

-Our partner picked companies to create page for.
-Then for each company, the heavy work lies in getting a somewhat full and unique view.
-We were able to get basic company data from Pitchbook, such as valuation history, industry, investors, etc. We also manually prepared company summary, website, SEC CIK number, search terms, and etc. Also we manually processed all company logos, to make sure it has consistent background and size so.
+Our partner chose companies for which we created pages.
+Then, for each company, the focus lies in getting a full and unique view.
+We extracted basic company data from Pitchbook, such as valuation history, industry, investors, etc. Then, manually prepared the company summary, website, SEC CIK number, search terms and also processed all company logos to ensure they have a consistent background and size.

-One argument we had is whether to use our own algorithm to calculate the company’s current evaluation.
-Our own algorithm, as best as we can try, would not be the *standard* answer.
-However, if we recall why we want to do this in the first place, the goal is to draw search traffic.
-Having each company’s current valuation adds the unique insights of the page.
-So in the end we decided to have it.
-We put together a disclaimer on the page that kind of excused us for not being perfectly accurate.
+We discussed whether to use our algorithm to calculate the company's current evaluation.
+Despite our efforts, our algorithm would not be the *standard* answer.
+However, the goal was to draw search traffic.
+Having each company's current valuation adds unique insights to the page.
+So, we decided to add a disclaimer to explain any inaccuracies.

 During the data preparation process, what took us longer than expected was data validation.
-We wrote various scripts to validate excel sheets from pitchbook and our content generator.
-Sometimes when we run a script, there could be exceptions.
-For example, for the data from Pitchbook, a company’s valuation history is missing.
-Then we need to take a closer look – is it because of a wrong company name that get no match, or it is really missing?
-Then we need to either fix the company name, or build a mechanism to handle cases when the valuation history is missing.
+We wrote various scripts to validate Excel sheets from Pitchbook and our content generator.
+Sometimes when we ran a script, there were exceptions.
+For example, a company's valuation history needs to be added to the data from Pitchbook.
+Then we need to take a closer look – is it because of a wrong company name that gets no match, or is it missing?
+Then, we need to fix the company name or build a way to handle cases when the valuation history is missing.

-There are also issues for data accuracy.
-For the raw data, sometimes the company names have variations, and the company websites have different URLs.
+There were also issues with data accuracy.
+For the raw data, sometimes company names vary, and the company websites have different URLs.
 We need to make sure it is the same company.
-Another example - we use company names to get the Google Trend data, but sometimes the company name is too generic, and we need to narrow down the search by defining more specific search terms (i.e. a company called “check” should be searched via “check payroll”).
+Another example, we use company names to get the Google Trend data, but sometimes the company name is too generic, and we need to narrow down the search by defining more specific search terms (i.e., a company called "check" should be searched via "check payroll").

 To get it done: the use of Ghost and other considerations

-Programmatic SEO is essentially mass-producing content web pages.
+Programmatic SEO is mass-producing content web pages.
 Therefore, picking a CMS is important.
 We use Ghost as our site CMS.
-Part of the reason is because of our partner’s preference.
+Part of the reason is it’s our partner's preference.
 Nevertheless, Ghost has its strengths for programmatic SEO, for example:

 • Mobile Optimization: Ghost themes are designed to be responsive and mobile-friendly, which is beneficial for SEO as Google uses mobile-first indexing.